JanMiksovsky/emojese/docs/Guidelines.md

 - In general, search for a 2–3 emoji sequence to represent a common word.
 - Be aware that emoji representations vary from platform to platform, which can occasionally present real challenges.
 For example, the contrast in 🏕️⛺ ("near") works well in iOS and other platforms, but poorly in Microsoft Windows.
 - Avoid using text to convey meaning.
 Avoid emoji with words like 🆓, with the exception of 🆗 ("ok" is nearly universally understood).
 Text for proper nouns is fine.
 - Similarly, avoid letters to imply English words for those letters. 🄰 is used for "letter", not for words that start with "a".
-Exception: 🚗Ⓟ is used for "park" because many international parking signs include a "P" in a circle.
+Exceptions: ℹ️ is used for "information" because that is an internationally recognized symbol.
+Similarly, 🚗Ⓟ is used for "park" because many international parking signs include a "P" in a circle.
+- Avoid characters from other languages such as Chinese or Japanese that would only make sense to speakers of those languages.
+It's fine to define a character like ⼚ (Kangxi Radical Cliff) to mean "edge", since anyone could infer that meaning from the character's appearance.
 - Unless gender or skin tone is an important aspect of the word, use the genderless people emoji like 🧑 rather than gendered alternatives.
 Messages about specific people can use more specific genders.
 - Likewise, generally use the default yellow skin tone.
 - Be family-friendly.